tuhiproject/tuhi/README.md

       signal arriving, the property DrawingsAvailable may still be updated and it's the responsibility of the client to fetch the JSON data.

-  Method: GetJSONData(index: t) -> (s)
+  Method: GetJSONData(timestamp: t) -> (s)
-      Returns a JSON file with the drawings specified by the index argument.
+      Returns a JSON file with the drawings specified by the timestamp argument.
 Drawings are zero-indexed and the requested index must be less than the DrawingsAvailable property value.
 See section JSON FILE FORMAT for the format of the returned data.

-      Returns a string representing the JSON data from the last drawings or the empty string if no data is available or the index is invalid.
+      Returns a string representing the JSON data from the last drawings or the empty string if no data is available or the timestamp is invalid.

   Signal: ButtonPressRequired()
       Sent when the user is expected to press the physical button on the